More than just a list of gifts, here are some tried and true techniques to figure out awesome gifts for your virtual gaming buddies.

 I love gift-giving.
 The holidays are my favorite time of year because I genuinely enjoy suprising my friends and loved ones.
 But when it comes to online gaming friends, you might need to use creative solutions to suprise them, especially when you might not know their mailing address.

-It's also never too early to start holiday gift shopping (or at least thinking up ideas).
+It's also never too early to start holiday gift shopping (or at least thinking up ideas), especially this year with supply chain and shipping concerns hanging over our heads.
 If you wait until late November/December, you'll find that your options might be more limited and physical gifts may not arrive on time.
-Don't procrastinate this time!
+So don't procrastinate.

 Tip #1: Broaden your horizons

-Of course you should start with gift guides for a specific game that they enjoy, e.g. The Legend of Zelda to begin brainstorming ideas.
+Of course you should start with gift guides for a specific game or platform that they enjoy to begin brainstorming ideas.

 Here's some specific gift guides to get you started:

 - 10 Gift Ideas for Fortnite Players

 - 5 Gift Ideas for Valorant Players